GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 The module `UmaRpGetRpt` is called in order to obtain the RPT (Requesting Party Token).

-**Required parameters:**
+**Parameters:**

 - oxd_id: oxd ID from client registration
-- ticket: Client Access Ticket generated by UmaRsCheckAccess module
+- ticket: Client Access Ticket generated by uma_rs_check_access method
 - claim_token: (Optional)
 - claim_token_format: (Optional)
 - pct: (Optional) Persisted Claims Token
-- rpt: (Optional) Requesting Party Token
+- rpt: (Optional) Requesting Party Token.
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by OP
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - state: (Optional) state that is returned from uma_rp_get_claims_gathering_url method
-- protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**